 They found that students at institutions with codes were less likely to cheat.
 Why not?
-Their most important finding was that "Peers' behavior had by far the strongest influence on academic dishonesty"11: if fellow students cheat, you are more likely to as well.
-This suggests, according to McCabe and Trevino, that students learn to cheat by observing others and that when others cheat, this makes cheating more acceptable.12 if there's an honour code and students understand and accept it, there will be less cheating.
+Their most important finding was that "Peers' behavior had by far the strongest influence on academic dishonesty": if fellow students cheat, you are more likely to as well.
+This suggests, according to McCabe and Trevino, that students learn to cheat by observing others and that when others cheat, this makes cheating more acceptable.

+The authors also noted that "understanding and acceptance of academic integrity policies has the strongest association with students' perceptions of their peers' behavior."
+This means that if there's an honour code and students understand and accept it, there will be less cheating.
 If even just a few students are influenced by the honour code, this has a spin-off effect on other students, because when their fellow students are seen as honest, they are less likely to cheat themselves.
 Just as cheating leads to more cheating by example and setting a norm, so honesty leads to more honesty.